 Learn about the different form types and how to create them here.

-The very last step of creating a form generates a custom code snippet for you.
+The very last step of creating a form generates a custom code snippet for you—if you started with a popup or inline form template.
 You’ll need to copy this and paste it into your website’s HTML in order for the form to show up correctly.

 Depending on the type of form you create, the directions to embed the form code are slightly different (but just as easy, promise).

 Pop-Up forms—These have one code snippet that you will need to add to your website header (before the /head tag) in your website editor.

 Inline forms—These have two code snippets: one that you will need to add to your website header (before the /head tag) in your website editor and one that you will need to add to your post, page, article, or sidebar on your website where you want to display your form.